ESA title

 ESA / Applications / Observing the Earth / FutureEO / Biomass

 The Biomass satellite uses the unique sensitivity of P-band to determine, from space, for the first time, the amount of biomass – a proxy for carbon – stored in forests.
-A large deployable reflector, measuring 12 m across and supplied by L3Harris Technologies, dominates the satellite.
+A large deployable reflector, measuring 12 m across, dominates the satellite.

-This is one of the main elements of the instrument payload and it is mounted directly to the side of the satellite platform.
-The reflector is a wire mesh design, which is secured to the side of the satellite for launch.
-Once released into orbit, a three-piece boom deploys the stowed reflector bundle into position.
+Once the satellite is injected into orbit, a three-piece boom deploys the stowed reflector bundle into position.
 When the boom hinges lock into their final positions the reflector bundle is released and opened up to provide a highly accurate and stable 12 m aperture wire-mesh reflector.

-Deployment of reflector and solar array, where the deployments should not hinder sensor and antenna availability by passing through their respective fields of view.
+Satellite engineers have had to make sure that the deployment of reflector and the solar array, do not hinder sensor and antenna availability by passing through their respective fields of view.

 The satellite also accommodates various subsystems such as instrument electronics, an attitude and orbit control system, a reaction control system, a thermal control system and data handling units.